Voting by post

 A postal vote means you can cast your vote and post it back to the council without going to a polling station on election day.

-To register to vote by post, download an application form from the Electoral Commission website.
+If you cannot register online, you can download an application form from the GOV.UK website.

-You will need to scan the completed form as it must contain your signature and then email it as an attachment to email@example.com
+You will need to scan the completed form as it must contain your signature and National Insurance Number and then email it as an attachment to email@example.com

 Alternatively you can print out and complete your form, then return it by post to: